2017 Update: According to Govtrack.com, Aaron’s Law “was introduced on June 20, 2013, in a previous session of Congress, but was not enacted.”

 In 2013, Lofgren introduced it to the House.
-Co-authored by Sen. Ron Wyden (D-OR) – who is expected to introduce a similar bill in the Senate – Aaron’s law specifically seeks to eliminate, as Lofgren put it, “the core flaw of the CFAA,” which is vagueness.
+Co-authored by Sen. Ron Wyden (D-OR) – who is expected to introduce a similar bill in the Senate – the bill seeks to eliminate“the core flaw of the CFAA,” which is vagueness.

 Ripoff Report Case Study: Customer v.
 Hot Tub Company